lac-dcc/merlin/README.md

 }
 ```

-By running the program with these specific inputs, we obtained the following results:
+By compiling and running the program with these specific inputs, we obtained the following results:
 ```
-2
+Number of counters: 2
-at line 9 : n
+At line 9 : n
+Nesting depth: 1
-at line 11 : n
+At line 11 : n
+Nesting depth: 2
 5 5
 5 10

+end
-2
+Number of counters: 2
-at line 9 : n
+At line 9 : n
+Nesting depth: 1
-at line 11 : n
+At line 11 : n
+Nesting depth: 2
 3 3
 3 3

+end
-2
+Number of counters: 2
-at line 9 : n
+At line 9 : n
+Nesting depth: 1
-at line 11 : n
+At line 11 : n
+Nesting depth: 2
 7 7
 7 21

+end
-2
+Number of counters: 2
-at line 9 : n
+At line 9 : n
+Nesting depth: 1
-at line 11 : n
+At line 11 : n
+Nesting depth: 2
 10 10
 10 45

+end
 ```
 In order to perform the interpolation on this data, it is essential to eliminate any repetitions in both the counter numbers and the program point indications.
 Additionally, you should include the number of points being used after the number of counters.
-In this case, we are utilizing four points for the interpolation.
+In this case, we are utilizing three points for the interpolation.
+You can use the script `produceInput.py` in the interpolation directory to execute this task automatically.
+You can use this script as follows: `python3 produceInput.py programOutput.txt interpolationInput.txt`.
+The first argument is the name of the program output and the second argument is the desired name of the interpolation input.
+After running this script, the interpolation input will look like this:
 ```
 2
-4 --> Number of Points
+3
-at line 9 : n
+At line 9 : n
+Nesting depth: 1
-at line 11 : n
+At line 11 : n
+Nesting depth: 2
 5 5
 5 10
 3 3
 3 3
 7 7
 7 21
-10 10
-10 45
 ```

 You can generate the interpolations using the compiled interpolator by running the command, in the `interpolation` directory, `bin/interpolator < input/bubbleSortData.txt`.
 When this command is executed, it produces the following result:
 ```
-at line 9 : n
+At line 9 : n
 x: n
+Expected Nesting Depth: 1
 F(x) = x

-at line 11 : n
+At line 11 : n
 x: n
+Expected Nesting Depth: 2
 F(x) = 0.5*x*(x - 1)
 ```

 This output indicates the following:
 ```
-at line 9 : n           --> Program Point analysed
+At line 9 : n           --> Program Point analysed
-x: n                    --> Variable represented by x F(x) = x                --> Interpolated function for the Program Point
+x: n                    --> Variable represented by x Expected Nesting Depth: 1
+F(x) = x                --> Interpolated function for the Program Point

-at line 11 : n          --> Program Point analysed
+At line 11 : n          --> Program Point analysed
-x: n                    --> Variable represented by x F(x) = 0.5*x*(x - 1)    --> Interpolated function for the Program Point
+x: n                    --> Variable represented by x Expected Nesting Depth: 2
+F(x) = 0.5*x*(x - 1)    --> Interpolated function for the Program Point
 ```
 In this case, the first program point is the outer while statement, which is influenced by the variable `n` and has the cost function `F(n) = n`.
 For the second program point, representing the inner while statement, which is solely influenced by the variable `n`, the cost function is `F(n) = 0.5 * n * (n - 1)`.